Liam-Weitzel/Space-Bots/README.md

 - Add asserts everywhere for simulation testing
 - Create some unit tests
 - Detect which player the client is, reconnecting as the same player

+- fix web socket crashing when one mis read!!